Midohajhouj/ToolsInstaller/README.md

 ## ❗ Disclaimer

 This script is provided by "Triple7".
 Use it responsibly.
 I am not responsible for any damage, loss of data, or coffee spills resulting from its use.

-## 🖤 Credits

-Made with love, coffee, and a slight obsession with automation.

-Happy hacking! 🎉